-The chart highlights the most important findings/message

-Use the most appropriate chart type for the data you have

-Use the level of precision that your audience requires

-Create something meaningful-do not use defaults

-Your use of color, text, graphics, arrangement all support what you want to communicate to your audience.

-Use a What?
+- he chart highlights the most important findings/message - Use the most appropriate chart type for the data you have - $rac{6}{3}$ Use the level of precision that your audience requires - Create something meaningful-do not use defaults - Your use of color, text, graphics, arrangement all support what you want to communicate to your audience. - Use a What?
 So What?
-Now What? approach to tell the story

-Bring equity into your visualization!
+Now What? approach to tell the story - Bring people-centeredness into your visualization!

+Use the right channel-what is the best way to share THIS piece of information with THIS audience?